 And so it began.
 This reference in the Anglo-Saxon Chronicle - 9th century document considered the most important source for the history of England in Anglo-Saxon times - is the first mention of the arrival of Viking raiders to the British isles.

 Soon, the prayerbooks of the time included this prayer: A furore Normannorum libera nos, Domine.
 Translated: "From the fury of the Northmen deliver us, O Lord."
-These Viking were fearsome and destructive folks indeed.
+These Vikings were fearsome and destructive folks indeed.

 But, in one of the fascinating transformations in European history, these same Vikings were to become Lutherans - over time.
 First, they pillaged the monetaries of Ireland, took some territory as their own, or enslaved the inhabitants, even kidnapping them back across the North Sea.
 But along the way, these oppressors heard the Gospel of God's Grace from the people they tormented.
 And that seed took root, grew, multiplied and eventually bore fruit.
 The Vikings came to faith in the Jesus of their captives, and the rest is history.
 They even signed on with the evangelical faith of their German neighbors after God used Luther for a season of renewal there.